Stratøs: A CU professor's life as a musician

 “Stratøs accepted that things might start very small and then he showed you how rich it could be,” Smith said.

-According to Stratøs, some students want to focus on how to get music deals, but he says entering art making from that perspective sets you up to fail.
-In the everchanging music industry, artistry is important to hold on to.
+According to Stratøs, some students want to focus on how to get music deals, but he says entering art making from that perspective sets them up to fail.

 “If you got to figure stuff out, you still have this thing that no one can take away from,” Stratøs said.